ibm-cloud-docs/cloud-object-storage/basics/object-tagging.md

 ![Manage your tags](https://s3.us.cloud-object-storage.appdomain.cloud/docs-resources/object-manage-tags.jpg){: console}

 A properly formed and authenticated "GET" request with the `?tagging` query paramter is all that is required for accessing the tags for your objects using `curl`.
 The examples here use bearer tokens generated using [this example](/docs/cloud-object-storage?topic=cloud-object-storage-curl#curl-token).
 In addition to the bucket identifier and object key, you will also need the correct [endpoint](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints) and the resource instance id from the service instance id in your [credentials](/docs/cloud-object-storage?topic=cloud-object-storage-service-credentials).
 The resulting XML object is also shown, where the "Tag" element will be repeated for each tag assigned to the object.
+If there are no tags, the response will return XML with an empty element, `<TagSet />`.
 {: http}

 ```bash